mjdamgaard/UP-Web-Project/open_tech_co-ops.md

 ### The sizes of the rewards can be estimated and declared ahead of time

-The co-op might not always have the money on hand to pay the source code contributors right away, especially at the early stage.
+The co-op might not always have the money on hand to pay the source code contributors right away, in particular at its early stage.
 Additionally, it might also make sense to deliberately wait paying a reward in order to see how well the contribution is received by the user community, and let the size of the reward depend on that.

 In either case, it might be a good idea to still give a good estimate to the contributors ahead of time, letting them know roughly how much the can expect to get, and on what parameters the size of the final reward depends.

-Whenever the co-op distributes its profits to the contributors, the money distributed to each individual contributor should generally be proportional to how much the co-op "owes" them according to their own estimate.
+Whenever the co-op distributes its profits to the contributors, the money distributed to each individual contributor should generally be proportional to how much the co-op "owes" them according to their own declared estimate.

-If a contributor is dissatisfied with the estimate for their reward, they should also have the option to complain, by which the co-op should take a second look at and reevaluate their reward estimate.
+If a contributor is dissatisfied with a reward estimate, they should have the option to complain, by which the co-op should take a second look at and reevaluate their reward estimate.

 <!--